PaulKeydel/SudokuSolver/README.md

 (6, 2): Naked Single
 Solved
 ```
+**Documentation:** The repository additionally contains a Doxygen config file.
+If you have Doxygen installed, run `make doc` to create the documentation.
+Otherwise you'll find all relevant comments in `solver.h`.

 **Python implementation:** An older version of the solving algorithm was written in Python.
 Use `python3 sudoku.py <file with board>` to test this.